 Vehicles & Parking Information

 All vehicles parked on campus must be registered with the Campus Police Department and display a valid parking decal.
-Decals, which are valid for one year (August 15 to August 15), may be purchased in the Campus Police Department for a $60 annual fee for full-time employees and students; a $24 annual fee is charged for part-time employees and students.
+Decals, which are valid for one year (August 15 to August 15), may be purchased in the Campus Police Department for an annual fee for employees and students.

 Parking Ticket Appeals Form Any individual who receives a parking ticket may submit an appeal to the Parking Appeals Committee if he/she feels that the ticket was issued in error or that he/she did not commit a violation.
 Financial considerations and stating that no sign was present to indicate one could not park in a particular location are not valid reasons and will not be accepted in the appeals process.
 The Parking Appeals Committee (members include faculty, staff and students) will review all appeals.
 An appeal form must be submitted within five (5) working days of the ticket.
 The Parking Ticket Appeals Form is available in the Campus Police Department or in a pdf format [here].